Middle Eastern religions: Druzism

 The Druze faith is one of the major religious groups in the Levant, with between 800,000 and a million adherents.
 They are primarily located in Lebanon, Syria, and Israel, with smaller communities in Jordan.
 They make up 5.5% of Lebanon's population, 3% of Syria and 1.6% of Israel.
 The oldest and most densely populated Druze communities exist in Mount Lebanon and in the south of Syria around Jabal al-Druze (literally the "Mountain of the Druze").
 Although the Druze faith developed from Isma'ilism, Druze do not identify as Muslims.
-They maintain Arabic language and culture as integral parts of their identity, with Arabic being their primary language.
-Developing from Isma'ilite teachings, Druze incorporates Jewish, Christian, Gnostic, Neoplatonic and Iranian elements.
+Arabic language and culture are integral parts of their identity, with Arabic being their primary language.
+Although it developed from Isma'ilite teachings, the Druze faith also incorporates Jewish, Christian, Gnostic, Neoplatonic and Iranian elements.

-According to scholar Colbert C. Held of the University of Nebraska–Lincoln the number of Druze people worldwide is around one million, with about 45% to 50% live in Syria, 35% to 40% live in Lebanon, and less than 10% live in Israel, with recently there has been a growing Druze diaspora.
+According to scholar Colbert C. Held of the University of Nebraska–Lincoln the number of Druze people worldwide is around one million, with about 45% to 50% in Syria, 35% to 40% in Lebanon, and less than 10% in Israel.
+Recently there has been a growing Druze diaspora.
 Representation ranges from 100,000 in Israel to 700,000 in Syria.